use-inkubator/Ecosystem-Grants/applications/polkadart.md

 ### Ink!
 Ecosystem Impact

-Polkadart is allowing any Dart & Flutter developer to mamke hybrid applications for the Polkadot ecosystem.
+Polkadart is allowing any Dart & Flutter developer to make hybrid applications for the Polkadot ecosystem.

 It is important to note that Flutter is known by being able to support any platform with a single codebase